-Designed to provide a comprehensive review of mammography and a step by step method of preparation for successful completion of the American Registry of Radiologic Technologists (ARRT) Mammography Registry Exam.
+Mammography Basics is designed to provide a comprehensive review of mammography and a step by step method of preparation for successful completion of the American Registry of Radiologic Technologists (ARRT) Mammography Registry Exam.
+Prerequisite: Registered Radiologic Technologist through the American Registry of Radiologic Technologist.